PRAY TOGETHER

 • Pray for others that need encouragement.

-—bringing up major discussion points that need to be talked through:
+Bring up the major discussion points that need to be talked through:

-• Is there an “unresolved” topic we need to revisit because we couldn’t finish our “discussion” about it previously?
+• Is there an “unresolved” topic we need to revisit because we couldn’t finish it previously?

-• Share with each other what the Lord’s been showing you in His word and through other resources, in your life, and/or through the lives of others recently.
+Share from His word and through other resources, in your life, and/or through the lives of others recently.

 • Ask each other:

-• PRAY TOGETHER.
-This is too important of a part of your relationship to neglect.
+Praying together is too important of a part of your relationship to neglect.
 Get comfortable praying aloud with each other now and every day.
-You may feel a bit awkward at first, but eventually, you’ll be blessed by it.
+When you are doing this you may feel a bit awkward at first.
+But hang in there.
+Eventually, you’ll be blessed by it as you persevere.